MichaelFrieze/taskify-nextjs/README.md

-_This app doesn't work well on mobile devices_
+_This app is a slightly modified version of CodeWithAntonio's [Trello Clone](https://github.com/AntonioErdeljac/next13-trello)._

 Key Features: